allegro/blog/_posts/2022-11-14-onion-architecture.md

 Notice, that the biggest file is the one for infrastructure layer.
 It should not be a surprise by now.
 The infrastructure has all the framework — in this case Spring Boot — database driver, and other dependencies, and depends on both domain and application.
-There’s of course nothing preventing you from declaring extra dependencies, say Lombok, in the domain build file, but the most important thing to note is with that build setup it will not be possible to reverse the order of dependencies between the layers.
+There’s of course nothing preventing you from declaring extra dependencies, say Lombok.
+The most important thing to note here, is that with this build setup it will not be possible to reverse the order of dependencies between the layers.
 Moreover, if you’re using Kotlin as the primary language in your codebase, finally the `internal` keyword will make sense.
 The classes marked as `internal` will not be visible to the other layers even when placed in the same package.

 TODO przykład z Kotlinem